 There is only one living historical coffee farm in the US.
 It just happens to be located within the Kona region on the Big Island.
 A Japanese family constructed the buildings on the plantation.
 The farmhouse and coffee drying facility are both original.

 You can take a self-guided tour of this living coffee farm in Kona.
 During your tour, you will see many of the historical activities that took place on the farm years ago.
-When history comes to life, it makes learning about the topic being shared much more enjoyable.
+When history comes to life, learning about the topic becomes much more enjoyable.

 Holualoa Kona Coffee Company

 This Kona coffee farm is only 10 minutes from the Kona Coast.
-It is a beautiful plantation that offers tours Mondays through Thursdays.
-You can take a roasting tour between the hours of 8 and 3 on those days.
+It is a beautiful plantation that offers tours Monday through Thursday.
+You can take a roasting tour between 8 and 3 on those days.

 The roasting mill is small, so it is best to reserve your time in advance.
 You will receive a cup of Kona coffee at the end of your coffee farm tour.